 - Change of RAT Type; the event notification contains the new RAT Type for the PDU Session.

-- PLMN change; The event notification contains the new PLMN Identifier for the PDU Session.
+- PLMN change; The event notification contains the new PLMN Identifier for the PDU Session and may indicate:

+- whether local traffic offload is possible, i.e., mobility of the PDU session either towards HPLMN or towards a VPLMN where HR-SBO is supported and allowed; and

+- DNN and S-NSSAI of HPLMN.

 - Change of satellite backhaul category; The event notification contains the new satellite backhaul category for the PDU session.

 - Downlink data delivery status.
 The event notification contains the status of downlink data buffering in the core network including: